Skullybutcher/Bharatbuilds/docs/judge-qa.md

 `BEDROCK_CANDIDATE`, so provenance is always visible. (`docs/trust-boundary.md`, `README.md`)

-## 3. Why human approval — and why three gates?
+## 3. Why human approval, and why three gates?

 Machines verify within a tested model; only a human can accept the residual risk, which is why patches are `VALIDATED_WITHIN_TESTED_MODEL` and never "compliance guaranteed".
 Gate 1 reviews rule interpretation ("did we read the policy right?"), Gate 2 approves the candidate patch ("do tests and provenance justify it?"), and Gate 3 activates the exact immutable candidate with a hash-verified operation.
-Cognito groups enforce who may do what — `pp-reviewers` for Gates 1–2, `pp-admins` for activation — with verified identities stamped into the audit trail. (`README.md`, `docs/auth.md`, `docs/workspaces.md`)
+Cognito groups enforce who may do what:
+`pp-reviewers` for Gates 1–2, `pp-admins` for activation, with verified identities stamped into the audit trail. (`README.md`, `docs/auth.md`, `docs/workspaces.md`)

 ## 4. Why not let the LLM rewrite the procedure directly?

-The trust boundary forbids it: the model may propose candidates, classify rule types, extract spans, and flag ambiguity — but it may not declare compliance, decide pass/fail, validate patches, deploy, choose precedence, or hide uncertainty.
+The trust boundary forbids it: the model may propose candidates, classify rule types, extract spans, and flag ambiguity, but it may not declare compliance, decide pass/fail, validate patches, deploy, choose precedence, or hide uncertainty.
 Deterministic code owns constraints, witness search, regression, impact aggregation, and certificates; humans own rule acceptance, patch